The Palacio is, by the map, located in the heart of the Old City.

 If you look at a map of Montevideo you see at least thirty points of interest in Ciudad Vieja and fewer as you move outward towards other barrios; Centro, Barrio Sur, Palermo, Aguada, Punta Carretas, Tres Cruces, Pocitos.

-The dividing lines between the barrios are clearly defined but neighborhoods change as people move into them, establish themselves, then sell out and move to an even more exclusive neighborhood..
-Still, the Old City is a place to be if you are a lover of old, museums, architecture, and bustle.
+The dividing lines between the barrios are clearly defined but neighborhoods change as people move into them, establish themselves, then sell out and move to even more exclusive neighborhoods.
+Still, the Old City is a place to be if you are a lover of museums, architecture, and bustle.

-The Palacio Taranco was constructed in the early 1900’s for a wealthy commercial businessman who came to Uruguay from Spain.
+The Palacio Taranco was created in the early 1900’s for a wealthy commercial businessman who came to Uruguay from Spain.

 A young lady at the information desk explains that this Palace was a family home and has been donated to the city.
 There are no charges to browse.

 Going up a marble staircase to the second floor, I am moved back to an era when Montevideo was moving from horses and carriages to automobiles, and music was moving from ragtime to big band swing.

 The Palacio is a step back in time and though the family that made this place a home has moved on to a more ethereal neighborhood, it appears they lived a comfortable life.

 Living rich and being rich are not always two sides of the same coin.